quixio/quix-streams/docs/api-reference/csharp/StreamTimeseriesProducer.CreateLeadingEdgeBuffer(int).md

 ## StreamTimeseriesProducer.CreateLeadingEdgeBuffer(int) Method

-Creates a new [LeadingEdgeBuffer](LeadingEdgeBuffer.md 'QuixStreams.Streaming.Models.LeadingEdgeBuffer') using this producer
+Creates a new [LeadingEdgeBuffer](LeadingEdgeBuffer.md 'QuixStreams.Streaming.Models.LeadingEdgeBuffer') using this producer where tags form part of the row's key
+and can't be modified after initial values

 ```csharp
 public QuixStreams.Streaming.Models.LeadingEdgeBuffer CreateLeadingEdgeBuffer(int leadingEdgeDelayMs);